All you need is a dollop of yogurt starter and milk to create and enjoy creamy Homemade Yogurt all the time.

 1. Choose a yogurt starter and milk

-Milk: For the milk, I recommend with fresh whole full cream milk because it will make the thickest, creamiest yogurt.
+Milk: For the milk, I recommend using fresh whole full cream milk because it will make the thickest, creamiest yogurt.
 The greater the fat content in the milk, the thicker the yogurt.
 Pasteurized fresh milk is the best for making yogurt.
 You can make yogurt with UHT milk, but it makes thinner and blander yogurt in general because it is ultra-pasteurized and that process usually breaks down the proteins that the lactic bacteria needs in order to produce a nice thick yogurt.
-I do not recommend to use raw milk because this type of milk is not heated and contains its own set of original microorganisms.
-Therefor, it is unsafe to consume and difficult to culture.
+I do not recommend using raw milk because this type of milk is not heated and contains its own set of original microorganisms.
+Therefore, it is unsafe to consume and difficult to culture.